magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___marker_tracking/group___marker_tracking.md

 List of supported, detectable markers (no pose info):

 * EAN-13 (experimental).
 * UPC-A (experimental).
+* Code 128 (experimental).

-**Shared Object:**
+**Shared Object:
+ perception.magicleap**
-  * perception.magicleap This API can be used to track fiducial markers like QR codes, April tags and Aruco markers.
+  * This API can be used to track fiducial markers like QR codes, April tags and Aruco markers.
 For fiducial markers, this API provides 6DOF poses, and the encoded information.